Zara’s Newest Collection Is A Fashion-Forward Take On Utilitarian Staples

 All linked products are independently selected by our editors.
 If you purchase any of these products, we may earn a commission.

-Drop 1, which is available to shop in stores and online on April 18, features womenswear, menswear, and kids styles, ranging between $27 and $260.
-Zara looked to the versatility and functionality of closet essentials and used them as inspiration to create a more customizable wardrobe.
-From tops and dresses to skirts and pants, most pieces feature straps, zippers, and buttons that can be readjusted for the perfect fit or for various silhouettes.
+Drop 1, which is available to shop in stores and online on 18th April, features womenswear, menswear, and kids styles, starting from £25.99.
+Zara looked to the versatility and functionality of essentials and used them as inspiration to create a more customisable wardrobe.
+From cotton tops and dresses to leather skirts and pants, most pieces feature straps, zippers, and buttons that can be readjusted for the perfect fit or for various silhouettes.
 See: A button-down dress whose waist can be cinched or pants whose legs could be tightened with ankle buttons.

 The versatile collection comes in neutral olives and khakis, as well as spring-ready pastel yellows that allow you to easily mix and match pieces together or style a monochromatic uniform.
-And to complete your look, you’ll want to cart up the collection’s matching trendy hardware-adorned thong sandals, adjustable handbags, and two-toned jewelry selection.
+And to complete your look, you’ll want to cart up the collection’s adjustable handbags and two-toned jewellery selection.

-Drop 1, which is available to shop in stores and online on April 18, features womenswear, menswear, and kids styles, ranging between $27 and $260.
-Zara looked to the versatility and functionality of closet essentials and used them as inspiration to create a more customizable wardrobe.
-From tops and dresses to skirts and pants, most pieces feature straps, zippers, and buttons that can be readjusted for the perfect fit or for various silhouettes.
+Drop 1, which is available to shop in stores and online on 18th April, features womenswear, menswear, and kids styles, starting from £25.99.
+Zara looked to the versatility and functionality of essentials and used them as inspiration to create a more customisable wardrobe.
+From cotton tops and dresses to leather skirts and pants, most pieces feature straps, zippers, and buttons that can be readjusted for the perfect fit or for various silhouettes.
 See: A button-down dress whose waist can be cinched or pants whose legs could be tightened with ankle buttons.

 The versatile collection comes in neutral olives and khakis, as well as spring-ready pastel yellows that allow you to easily mix and match pieces together or style a monochromatic uniform.
-And to complete your look, you’ll want to cart up the collection’s matching trendy hardware-adorned thong sandals, adjustable handbags, and two-toned jewelry selection.
+And to complete your look, you’ll want to cart up the collection’s adjustable handbags and two-toned jewellery selection.

 AdvertisementADVERTISEMENT